lsst-ts/LOVE-integration-tools/README.md

   - `default.conf`: Nginx configuraiton file that defines the routing and other network configuraitons
   - `Dockerfile`: to build the docker image needed to run the Nginx service

+**IMPORTANT:** make sure to redefine the secrets defined by the `.env` files for real production environments.
+You can do that by defining them in your environment directly, if the variables are defined in your environment they will have priority over the values defines in the `.env` files.
+See the `.env` files to see which variables should be overriden, search for the following comment line:

+`## (Dummy) secrets, make sure to replace them in real production environments!`

 #### Environments

 The `deploy` directory is structured as follows: